Alphonse Mucha, Prague 1860 – 1939, was a painter and decorative artist widely recognized as one of the greatest exponents of Art Nouveau.

 From 1873 to 1878, Bramley studied at the Lincoln School of Art.
 He then st...

-The Impressionist painter Claude Monet (1840-1926) created a spectacular garden at his home in Giverny, France, with hundreds of flowers, water lilies and trees that he reflected in his paintings.
+The impressionist painter Claude Monet (1840-1926) created in his house in Giverny, France, a spectacular garden with hundreds of flowers, water lilies and trees that he reflected in his paintings.

-William Hodges (1744–1797) was an English painter.
-He was a member of James Cook's crew.
-He traveled to the Pacific Ocean and is known for his drawings and paintings of the places he visited on tha...
+William Hodges (1744-1797) was an English painter.
+He was a member of James Cook's.
+He traveled to the Pacific Ocean, and is known for drawings and paintings of the places he visited on that trip, ...